-When children are exhibiting emotional symptoms that are puzzling to parents, teachers, and therapists, a psychological assessment can be a means to help with diagnosis and recommendations.
+When children are exhibiting an increase in emotional symptoms for unclear reasons, a psychological assessment can be a means to help with diagnosis and recommendations.
 This evaluation includes assessment of general intellectual and social-emotional functioning, and includes self-report and parent and teacher reports of the current concerns.

 An educational assessment provides a current view of a child’s academic functioning using standardized measures, that is, in comparison to others of the same age and grade.
 This can be helpful information when parents are considering a school change, requesting testing accommodations, and when a learning problem has already been clearly identified and parents would like an update on the child’s academic progress.

 Dr. McIntyre is trained in a variety of therapeutic approaches including psychodynamic, cognitive- behavioral, and behavioral therapies.
-The therapy approach is flexibly tailored to suit the needs of the client and his or her family.
+The therapy approach is flexible in order to suit the needs of the client.
 Methods include:

-Through conversation or play activities, the therapist gains an understanding of the areas of greatest concern for the client.
-In therapy, the client learns to express emotional states clearly and appropriately, observe and tolerate emotions with greater ease, gain insight into his or her behaviors and patterns in relationships, practice new ways of communicating with others, and improve problems-solving and social skills.
+Psychotherapy is conducted through play or conversation and addresses expressing emotional states clearly, observing and tolerating emotions with greater ease, developing insight into one’s behavior and patterns in relationships, practicing new ways of communicating with others, and improving problem-solving and social skills.
 The child or adolescent is viewed in the context of the whole family and his or her unique temperament and developmental experiences.

 Mindfulness, Distress Management, and Relaxation Exercises

-Exercises and practices are introduced that can help clients manage the stresses of life.
-For example, breathing exercises, progressive musle relaxation, and visualization provide ways to reduce anxiety and bodily tension.
-Mindfulness emphasizes moment to moment awareness of one’s inner world of thoughts, feelings, and sensations without judgment.
+Exercises and practices are introduced that can help clients manage stress more effectively.
+For example, breathing exercises, progressive muscle relaxation, and visualization provide ways to reduce anxiety and bodily tension.
+Also, mindfulness activities are used to develop moment to moment awareness of one’s inner world of thoughts, feelings, and sensations with less judgment and reactivity.